Welding

 arc welding

-A welding process that uses electricity to generate the heat needed to melt and join base metals.
-Arc welding can cause damage to skin and eyes.
+A group of welding processes that use electricity to generate the heat needed to melt the base metals.
+Arc welding is portable and economical, making it the most common form of welding.

 arm coverings

-A fabric or leather sleeve that fits over the arm to protect from various hazards.
-Arm coverings shield workers from heat, sparks, or splashes from chemicals or molten materials.
+A flame-resistant fabric or leather sleeve that fits over the arm to protect against various hazards.
+Arm coverings, also known as welding sleeves, shield welders from heat, sparks, and spatter.

 coveralls